mono/mono/.github/ISSUE_TEMPLATE.md

 3.

 <!--
-You may drag & drop the attachement (repro code/solution, screenshot, etc.) onto the issue.
+You may drag & drop the attachment (repro code/solution, screenshot, etc.) onto the issue.
 -->

 ## Current Behavior

 <!--
-What is the current behavior?
+What is the current behaviour?
 -->

 ## Expected Behavior

 <!--
-Please describe the behavior you are expecting
+Please describe the behaviour you are expecting
 -->

 ### On which platforms did you notice this